ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/_index.md

 ---
-title: Reference Design Quick Start
+title: Get started with the Neoverse Reference Design software stack
-draft: true

 minutes_to_complete: 30

 who_is_this_for: This is an introductory topic for software developers interested in testing the reference firmware stack.